LAD500/require-kickstart/README.md

 - **grunt launchBuild** - runs the build job and starts a node server that runs your app from the build folder.
 It then launches the index page in Google Chrome.
 - **grunt launchPlato** - runs the Plato metrics job and then opens the index page of that report in Google Chrome.

-Note: - this is a continious work in progress not a finished product.